Ophitoxaemia/dbless/readme.txt

 Serverless and Databaseless key-value database API

+Used in a production application for 4+ years

 There was a breaking change in node between v 14.x and 18.x, so you can't use the latest Lambda node version right now

 -For when you only need a little bit of database-